Melissa Potter

 Monday, Memorial Day, May 27, 2024, 2-5pm

-Cultivator is pleased to present Melissa Potter’s solo exhibition during Bray Grove Farm’s Spring Farm Day.
+Cultivator is pleased to feature Melissa Potter’s project, Dung Paper with Annabelle and Loretta, during Bray Grove Farm’s Spring Farm Day.
+This presentation coincides with Susannah Papish’s exhibition, Ova Amina.

-Please rsvp and join us on Memorial Day, Monday, May 27th from 2-5pm for art, conversation, light refreshments, and an afternoon on our small holistic farm.
+Please rsvp and join us on Memorial Day, Monday, May 27th from 2-5pm for art, conversation, light refreshments, and a day on our small holistic farm.
 Bray Grove Farm is located 70 miles southwest of Chicago in Grundy County.
-To confirm your attendance and receive directions and parking information, kindly email.
+To confirm your attendance and receive directions and parking information, kindly email joanne@cultivatorarts.com.

 Raised among multiple generations of artists and feminists, my practice interprets the distinct language and history of women’s handicraft, plant medicine, and gender rituals.
 I focus on traditions that are threatened, underpaid and under-recognized due to industrialization, war, gender bias, and climate crisis.
 Informed by engagements with ethnographers, botanists, activists and citizen scientists, my projects explore international locations where these threats create entangled endangerments between loss of these practices and the loss of the land these practices depend upon.
 Through three Fulbright awards and funding from the Open Society, this work has had a special focus on the Former Soviet States over the past 20 years.
 My practices in hand papermaking, weaving, handmade books, and video have been influenced by projects with felt artisans, flax weavers, basket makers, hand dyers, and herbalists among others.
 I seek to make my practices a way to amplify and interpret these traditions at risk and evolve them into future contexts.